 So, what were the biggest changes that you saw since you here last?

-Andy: We were there for some of the very early discussions about community care centres around Matatiele, so going there and seeing the buildings and this sort of flourishing Centre and community there, was..
+Andy: We were there for some of the very early discussions about drop-in centres around Matatiele, so going there and seeing the buildings and this sort of flourishing Centre and community there, was..
 I mean they were in a kind of shack with broken windows before, and they were feeding the kids outside.
 One of those photos of those buildings took my breath away, but to go and see them in person!

 Alex: And the drop-in Centre has beautiful gardens with lots of fruit trees and vegetables.